 - ਕੂਪੁ ਭਰਿਓ ਜੈਸੇ ਦਾਦਿਰਾ ਕਛੁ ਦੇਸੁ ਬਿਦੇਸੁ ਨ ਬੂਝ ॥ ਐਸੇ ਮੇਰਾ ਮਨੁ ਬਿਖਿਆ ਬਿਮੋਹਿਆ ਕਛੁ ਆਰਾ ਪਾਰੁ ਨ ਸੂਝ ॥੧॥: As a well is filled with frogs, (but those frogs in the well) know nothing of the world (outside the well); just so, my mind, infatuated with the poison (of Maya), understands nothing from one side to the other. ||1|| (sggs 346).

 The so called scholars (ਅਖੌਤੀ ਵਿੱਦਵਾਨ or Pandit) are the worst of all.
-No wonder, throughout the Gurbani, scholars are called “fool” (“ਮੂਰਖ”), “ignorant”, etc.!
-For they sell their knowledge; and they have thus reduced the Gurmat (Wisdom, Giaan, Upadesh or Way of the SGGS…), Sikhi, or Dharma to a mere mundane business (“ਮਾਇਆ ਕੇ ਵਾਪਾਰਾ”, “ਰੋਟੀਆ ਕਾਰਣਿ”, ਧੰਧਾ, business…).
-Fittingly, the Gurbani tells us not to take anything at face value!
+No wonder, throughout the Gurbani, the so called religious scholars are called ‘fool‘ (‘ਮੂਰਖ’), ‘ignorant’ etc.!
+Because, they sell their knowledge; and they have thus reduced the Gurmat, Sikhi or Dharma to a mere mundane business (‘ਮਾਇਆ ਕੇ ਵਾਪਾਰਾ’, ‘ਰੋਟੀਆ ਕਾਰਣਿ’, ਧੰਧਾ, business…).
+Fittingly, the Gurbani asks us to be carful and not to take anything at face value!

 - ਰੋਟੀਆ ਕਾਰਣਿ ਪੂਰਹਿ ਤਾਲ ॥: For the sake of bread, they perform melodiously (sggs 465).